 A: It is a significant advantage to have your state license in hand for where you want to work.
 Nurses with a compact, multistate license are eligible to work in 24¹ different states.
 Thirty percent of our nursing positions are in California, so if you are open to traveling there, be sure to apply for their state license early as it can take a number of weeks to process.
 American Mobile has a California licensing assistance program; we have partnered with the board of nursing to set the traveler up with what they need to get their license much quicker.
 We have information on all nursing state licenses and licensing specialists who can assist you once you apply.

-Additional things that will make a new grad RN more marketable is obtaining certifications in his or her specialty and a willingness to be flexible on location, hospital size and shift.
+Additional things that will make a new grad RN more marketable are obtaining certifications in his or her specialty and a willingness to be flexible on location, hospital size, and shift.

 Q: Why should I consider travel nursing with American Mobile?